ben-jacobson/Linkboxes.io/README.md

 	/ - On Sign up, the verify password field has not yet been set up
 	- Test to see what injection someone can do with our input.
 E.g could they input some javascript into the page title?
 Django has autoescaping to resolve this
 	- Refactor the code to make use of the new LinkBoxes terminology
+	- Change Gunicorn and NGINX allowed hosts to only accept requests from linboxes.io
+	- We'll need an SSL

 # Known Bugs
 	- Site throws an error if you include a trailing '/' in front of URLs